patbarry/exegesis/Test link.md

 [[Something worth saying]]

-And then we thought some more
+And then we edited some more

 The times they are a'changing